 Forestry

-The story of the agricultural heritage of the North Carolina mountains and foothills includes a unique and important chapter that affected the history of land use across the country—the beginning of forest management in America.
+The story of the agricultural heritage of the Blue Ridge mountains and foothills of North Carolina includes a unique and important chapter that affected the history of land use across the country—the beginning of forest management in America.

 That chapter began in 1889 when George W. Vanderbilt began to purchase land near Asheville to build his now-famous Biltmore Estate.
 The land had been severely denuded and over-farmed and was in dire need of reforestation.
 On the recommendation of Vanderbilt's landscape architect, Frederick Law Olmsted, he hired a trained forester, Gifford Pinchot, to become his Forest Manager.